 We don’t recommend drinking the tap water in Honduras.
 As with other countries in the region, most people buy bottled water or have some kind of filtration system.
 Big five-gallon containers are cheap and available all over Honduras.

-Looking at the expat groups on Facebook talking about drinking water in Honduras, most people avoid tap water unless they’re in a hotel where it comes filtered.
-There are a handful of people who say they drink the tap water with no ill affects, but those comments are rare.
+Looking at the expat groups on Facebook talking about drinking water in Honduras, most people avoid it from the tap unless they’re in a hotel where it comes filtered.
+There are some who say they drink the tap water with no ill affects, but those comments are rare.
 If you’re a traveling tourist, stick to the bottled water.

-The overwhelming consensus on drinking tap water in Nicaragua is don’t do it… although I personally have done so in Granada, Leon, and San Juan del Sur in the past.
+The overwhelming consensus on drinking tap water in Nicaragua is to not do it… although I’ve personally done so many times in Granada, Leon, and San Juan del Sur with no ill affects.

 Most of Panama has safe drinking water straight out of the tap, especially around Panama City and other urban areas.
 Water in Panama is well-treated and safe, although some expats complain about the chlorine taste of Panama City water.
 Many get filtration systems just to deal with the taste.

 Areas of Panama where it’s not recommended to drink the tap water include Bocas del Toro, where most people either have cisterns and filters, or rely on the tried and tested five-gallon deals we see all over the region.
-Avoid drinking tap water in the Darien and over in the Guna Yala Comarca.
+Avoid drinking tap water in the Darien and the San Blas Islands.